alinex/node-report/README.md

 - quality - integer between 0 and 100 as best quality default is 75

 Markup Syntax
 -------------------------------------------------
 The following syntax may be used alternatively to create your report.
 To add it use the 'source' option of the constructor or the 'raw()' method.

-### Text blocks

-You write your text directly, line breaks will not be held but made like needed.
-An empty line starts a new paragraph but if you need a line break on a specific position use a slash at the end:

-    This is an example paragraph which will not break here but at the position there it is optimal but here \
-    a break will be kept.

-    And this is the next paragraph.

 ### Horizontal Rules